mark-me/mixtape-society/README.md

 - Clean, modern UI (Bootstrap 5 + vanilla JS)
 - Mixtape editor with:
   - Live search with highlighting
-  - Adding coverart automatically or adding your own creation
+  - Coverart automatically added or adding your own creation
+  - Creating a personal message about the mixtape
 - Public shareable links (no login needed to play)
 - Full seeking support for FLAC, MP3, M4A, etc.
 - Simple single-password protection